floew2/aircraft-detection-deeplearning/README.md

 ## 🎯 Project Overview

+Aircraft detection from Earth observation satellite images is crucial for monitoring airport activities and mapping aircraft locations.
+While manual digitization is accurate, it becomes impractical for large regions or when fast assessments are required.
 This project implements an automated aircraft detection system for high-resolution satellite imagery using YOLOv8, addressing the challenge of monitoring airport activities and aircraft locations at scale.
 The solution processes 2560×2560 pixel satellite images from Airbus' Pleiades twin satellites, achieving reliable detection through advanced deep learning techniques.

 ### Key Features
 - ✈️ **High-Resolution Processing**: Handles 2560×2560 pixel satellite images